decode-data/decode-data.github.io/docs/ga4/index.md

 The Google Analytics 4 decoder is currently open to private alpha registration.
 Apply for access <a href="https://docs.google.com/forms/d/e/1FAIpQLSf1LVjV2PAVxOqnQMZrg43XMRwblpHPaooGGX2eCJ1Or52qwg/viewform?usp=sf_link" target="_blank">here</a>.

 ## Installation
 The GA4 decoder can be deployed in the same dataset as the inbound GA4 dataset (`ga4_dataset_id`), or a different dataset if desired.
-Note that the installation function needs to be called in the same region in which the GA4 dataset is located (in the example below, for the `us` multi-region).
+Note that the installation function needs to be called in the same region in which the GA4 dataset is located (in the examples below, for the `us` multi-region).

+### Basic Installation
+In the following installation examples, the `event_options` `JSON` variable is `NULL`, which means that default installation options are used.
+This object is the mechanism via which custom installation configurations are set.

 === "Installation in GA4 dataset"

     ```SQL
     --DECLARATION
         DECLARE ga4_dataset_id, decoder_dataset_id STRING;
+        DECLARE event_options JSON DEFAULT JSON '{}';

     --CONFIGURATION
         SET ga4_dataset_id = 'project_id.analytics_##########';
         SET decoder_dataset_id = ga4_dataset_id;

     --EXECUTION
-        CALL decodedata.us.install_ga4_decoder(ga4_dataset_id, decoder_dataset_id);
+        CALL decodedata.us.install_ga4_decoder(ga4_dataset_id, decoder_dataset_id, event_options);
     ```

 === "Installation in different dataset"